rly/PoGo-Raid-Organizer/README.md

 ## Automatic Actions

-- Replaces GymHuntrBot's raid announcement with an enhanced announcement with a Google Maps URL and map image of the gym location.
+- Replaces GymHuntrBot's raid announcement with an enhanced announcement with a Google Maps URL of the gym location.
+- Collects gym name to latitude/longitude mappings.
-- Listens for raid announcements by the GymHuntrBot and creates raid channels based on its posts if the pokemon is approved.
+- (currently disabled) Listens for raid announcements by the GymHuntrBot and creates raid channels based on its posts if the pokemon is approved.
 Also makes a post with a Google Maps URL and map image of the gym location.
-[Default off]
-- Deletes raid channels after the raid time has passed.
+- (currently disabled) Deletes raid channels after the raid time has passed.
-- Deletes inactive raid channels (default inactivity time: 2 hours), checking periodically (default: every 5 minutes).
+- (currently disabled) Deletes inactive raid channels (default inactivity time: 2 hours), checking periodically (default: every 5 minutes).
-- Shortens Pokemon names and location names when forming the name of a new raid channel.

 ## Add the bot to your Discord server